tomwillfixit/alpine-cvecheck/README.md

 # Summary

 I like free stuff.
-This isn't bullet-proof but it's already found a few questionable images which I would have just used without checking for potential issues.
+This isn't bullet-proof but it's already found a few questionable images which I would previously have used without question.

 I'll tidy this up in the coming weeks and perhaps use Goss as a trigger for the CVE check.

 Feel free to contact me for more details, banter, pull requests etc

-@tomwillfixit @Shipitcon @DockerDublin
+@tomwillfixit @Shipitcon @DockerDublin #DockerCaptain